July 29, 2022

 Nestled between Bhagawan Mahaveer Sanctuary and Mollem National Park, getting to the trek can be challenging as you must embark on a trek through tough terrains.
-But, if you are an adventure junkie you would love the trek, and after all the hard work, the sight of all the beautiful sights would take away all your fatigue instantly.
+But, if you are an adventure junkie you would love the trek, and after all the hard work, the sight of the magnificent waterfall would take away all your fatigue instantly.

-No matter what time of year you visit Goa, you can easily spend at least 5-6 days here to enjoy the various attractions such as forts, churches, beaches and the pubs.
+No matter what time of year you visit Goa, you can easily spend at least 5-6 days here to enjoy the various attractions such as forts, churches, beaches, and the pubs.
 For the stay option, depending on which part of Goa you are in, you can stay at the Club Mahindra Resorts.
-If you want to stay in Madgaon, you can stay at the Club Mahindra Acacia Palms.
-The premium amenities and the warm hospitality you get at these resorts will make your stay a memorable one.
+If you want to stay in Madgaon, you can stay at the Club Mahindra Acacia Palms Resort.
+The premium amenities and the warm hospitality you get at at the resort will make your stay a memorable one.

-Located amidst the lush green covers in the Sahyadri ranges, the seasonal waterfalls – Umbrella Falls, are fed by the monsoon.
+Located amidst the lush green covers in the Sahyadri ranges, the seasonal waterfalls – Umbrella Falls, is also known as the monsoon waterfall.
 The wow factor of this falls is not the height but the volume of water that flows.
-If you are wondering why it is called Umbrella falls?
-When the water hits the ground on a rock, it creates an impression of a massive umbrella, which is a sight to behold.
+The reason it is named as Umbrella Falls is because when the water hits the ground on the rocks, it creates an impression of a massive umbrella, which is a sight to behold.

 One of the biggest waterfalls in India, and the second-highest falls in the country after Nohkalikai, the Jog Falls drop from a height of about 830 feet.
 The Sharavati River that flows through the Western Ghats splits into four magical streams, named Raja, Rani, Rocket and Roarer.

 So, there you have the list of most beautiful waterfalls in India that you must visit during the monsoon.
 India has many such natural waterfalls, which may not have made to our list but are equally fascinating.
-What are you waiting for, head to one of these falls, and add a beautiful memory to your travel album.
+Some of them are the Hebbe Falls and Shivanasamudra in Karnataka, Tarakona Waterfall in Andhra Pradesh, and Thoseghar Falls in Maharashtra.
+What are you waiting for?
+Head to one of these falls, and add a beautiful memory to your travel album.